thoughtspot/thoughtspot.github.io/_admin/ts-cloud/customize-help.md

 ---
 {% include note.html content="The new Information Center is not customizable.
 If you have the new Information Center and would like to use the customizable Help menu described in this article, contact ThoughtSpot Support." %}

-You can customize the Help menu for your ThoughtSpot application to tailor it to your organization.
-When you configure these Help settings, you set system-wide defaults for all your users.
+You can customize the classic Help menu for your ThoughtSpot application to tailor it to your organization.
+You ***cannot*** customize the new Information Center.

+When you configure the Help settings on the classic Help menu, you set system-wide defaults for all your users.

 When your ThoughtSpot users click the Help icon, they see a list of links.